nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 ## 🎯 MODULE SYSTEM REQUIREMENTS 🎯

 - (WHMCS) v8.x.x stable (HTTPS)
-- (WHMCS) Service ID >100
+- (WHMCS) **Service ID >100**
-- (PHP) v8.x.x stable
+- (PHP) v8.x.x (stable)
-- (Proxmox) VE v7/8
+- (Proxmox) VE v7/8 (current)
-- (Proxmox) 2 users
+- (Proxmox) 2 users (API/VNC)

-**SID >100:** The WHMCS Service ID requirement is critical, as Proxmox reserves VMIDs <100. _If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough to reach SID 101._
+**SID >100:** The WHMCS Service ID requirement is CRITICAL, as Proxmox reserves VMIDs <100. _If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._

 ## ✅ MODULE INSTALL & CONFIG ✅

 Once you have uploaded, activated and made the WHMCS Module available to Administrators, you need to:

+1. WHMCS Admin > Addons > Proxmox VE for WHMCS > Module Config > VNC Secret (see below)
 1. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
 2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
 3. WHMCS Admin > Config > Products/Services > New Service

-For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc.
+For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc. This is out-dated though still helpful contextually - please read the note at the top of this README.

 ## 🥽 noVNC CONSOLE TUNNELING 🥽